 An overdue fine/late fee accumulates when an item is returned or renewed past its due date.
 These will remain on your account until they are paid.
 Brooks Free Library is no longer charging for overdue items, but other CLAMS items may still acrue a fine if items are returned at another library.
 More information here

 Can I still check items out if I have fines?

 If you have overdue fees under $25, you will be able to check out items at our library.
 However, your card will block you from further checkouts if you have a billed item, or fines totaling over $25.

 I have a billed item, what can I do?

 We are always happy to get items back!
-If you have the billed item in your possession you can return it to the library to have the bill removed and the fine reduced to the maximum late fee ($3.00 for adults, $1.00 for children).
+If you have the billed item in your possession you can return it to the library to have the bill removed and the fine reduced to the maximum late fee ($3 for adults, $1 for children).
 You can deposit your returns at the Circulation desk or in the book drop.
-If you would like to pay for a billed item, please go to the Circulation Desk.
+If you would like to pay for a billed item, please speak with a librarian.